Nimdy/Dedicated_Valheim_Server_Script/README.md

 # Credit and modivation from GeekHead https://www.youtube.com/channel/UCG4EFg9NAskd3X7RoyiomuA
 Build Valheim server with one script

+How to set up a Linux Valheim dedicated server

 DONT USE ON PRODUCTION SERVER UNLESS YOU KNOW WHAT YOU ARE DOING

-Tested on Ubuntu 18 64 LTS DigitalOcean, AWS and Azure
+Tested with Ubuntu 18 64 LTS DigitalOcean, AWS and Azure

+VM'd with the follow requirements:
 CPU: x4
 RAM: 8GB
 HD: 250GB+